36node/sketch-retired/packages/swagen/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Add new template

+1. Add new generator js file in src/generators, filename is the template name.
+2. In new generator js file， export default function which generate template.

 ## Author